Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### g.
 Softskills Room
 ### h.
 Library Room
 ### i.
 Reception Room

+Reception room is 12.37m² and is designed to fit 1 person.

 Reception room have to contain:
 -1 Computer
 -1 Chair